civican/legisinfo/44-1/bills/C-2/bill_text.md

 ### Section 24.1

-The Governor in Council may, by regulation, on the recommendation of the Minister, amend any of the following provisions to replace the date of **May 7, 2022** by a date not later than **July 2, 2022** and, if any of the following provisions was amended by such a regulation, to amend the provision again by replacing the date set out in it as a result of the previous regulation by a date not later than **July 2, 2022**:
+The Governor in Council may, by regulation, on the recommendation of the Minister, amend any of the following provisions to replace the date of May 7, 2022 by a date not later than July 2, 2022 and, if any of the following provisions was amended by such a regulation, to amend the provision again by replacing the date set out in it as a result of the previous regulation by a date not later than July 2, 2022:

 subsection 10(1);